Today’s parking lots are tomorrow’s playing fields.

 - Parking lots open three and one-half (3 1/2) hours prior to kickoff

 - vs. Army

 - Parking lots open four (4) hours prior to kickoff

 - Vehicles must depart the lots no later than one (1) hour after the conclusion of the game

 - Every vehicle entering a Yale parking area must be in possession of a parking pass.
 For all 2014 home games, a pass can be purchased in advance or on game-day at time of entry.
 Game-day purchases will occur in Lot A, B and D and Handicap lots.

 - One parking permit entitles you to ONE parking spot.

 - Parking spaces are limited and tailgating must be confined to a small area behind each vehicle.

 - Traffic aisles and parking spaces cannot be blocked at any time.
 Spectators wishing to park together MUST enter lots at the same time.

-- Charter buses and RVs must purchase a parking pass for Lot A. For the Cornell, Fordham, Columbia, and Brown games, passes will be available on game-day.
-For the Yale-Harvard game, passes must be purchased in advance of the game.
+- Charter buses and RVs must purchase a parking pass for Lot A. For all 2014 home games, passes will be available on game-day.

 - Box Trucks are NOT PERMITTED.